NickSeagull/my-windows/README.md

 - Sometimes it is useful to create a symbolic link from a folder/file to another place.
 This is specially useful when dealing with configuration files that are checked in a version control system like Git.

+# Acknowledgements

+Thanks to [Nikita Voloboev]( https://nikitavoloboev.xyz/ ) for his awesome [`my-mac-os` list]( https://github.com/nikitavoloboev/my-mac-os ), without it, this one wouldn't exist 🙏

 # Preferences

 ## Set DNS to DNS.Watch